Theater (structure)

-A theater, theatre or playhouse, is a structure where theatrical works, performing arts and musical concerts are presented.
+A theater, theatre or playhouse, is a structure where theatrical works, performing arts, and musical concerts are presented.
 The theater building serves to define the performance and audience spaces.
 The facility usually is organized to provide support areas for performers, the technical crew and the audience members, as well as the stage where the performance takes place.

 There are as many types of theaters as there are types of performance.
-Theaters may be built specifically for a certain types of productions, they may serve for more general performance needs or they may be adapted or converted for use as a theater.
+Theaters may be built specifically for certain types of productions, they may serve for more general performance needs or they may be adapted or converted for use as a theater.
 They may range from open-air amphitheaters to ornate, cathedral-like structures to simple, undecorated rooms or black box theaters.
+A thrust stage as well as an arena stage are just a few more examples of the multitude of stages where plays can occur.
 A theatre used for opera performances is called an opera house.
 A theater is not required for performance (as in environmental theater or street theater), this article is about structures used specifically for performance.
 Some theaters may have a fixed acting area (in most theaters this is known as the stage), while some theaters, such as black box theaters have movable seating allowing the production to create a performance area suitable for the production.

 Elements of a theater building

 A theater building or structure contains spaces for an event or performance to take place, usually called the stage, and also spaces for the audience, theater staff, performers and crew before and after the event.

 There are usually two main entrances of a theater building.
 One is at the front, used by the audience, and leads into a foyer and ticketing.
 The second is called the stage door, and it is accessible from backstage.
-This is where the cast and crew enter and exit the theater, and fans sometimes wait outside it after the show in order to get autographs, called "stage dooring".
+This is where the cast and crew enter and exit the theater, and there is a tradition called "stage dooring" that some fans participate in, in which fans wait outside of the stage door after the show in hopes of getting an autograph from the actors.